Sarah Harrison (journalist): Exile from UK

-In 2014, Harrison said she was living in exile in Berlin as she had received legal advice that she would very likely be detained under the UK's Terrorism Act on entry to the UK.
+In 2014, Harrison said she was living in exile in Berlin because she had received legal advice that she would very likely be detained under Schedule 7 of the UK's Terrorism Act on entry to the UK.
 Under the Act she could be asked to provide information about WikiLeaks’ and Snowden's sources and refusal to answer would be a crime.
+After an appeal ruling in January 2016, journalists were exempt from Schedule 7 and she visited London in September 2016.

 Award

 Harrison received the Willy Brandt Peace Prize in 2015.